 Funke Adekoya SAN is a founding Partner at Nigerian law firm ǼLEX, one of the largest full service commercial law firms in Nigeria where she heads the Dispute Resolution practice group.
 She is a Fellow of the Chartered Institute of Arbitrators, also a Chartered Arbitrator, a past Chairman of its Nigerian Branch, and a member of the ICCA Governing Board.
 Funke has over 45 years’ experience in Litigation and Arbitration.
 Funke received her legal education at University of Ile, Nigeria and Harvard Law School (LL.M.).
 She was elevated to the rank of Senior Advocate of Nigeria (SAN) in 2001.
 She has been a member of Nigeria’s Body of Benchers since 1999 and was elevated to Life Bencher in March, 2007.
 She is also a frequent speaker at conferences in the fields of litigation and arbitration.

-Yas Banifatemi was 'tagged' by Meg Kinnear.
+Dr Yas Banifatemi was 'tagged' by Meg Kinnear.
 She discussed "Arbitration as a means of improving human rights protections at sea" with Dr Kabir Duggal and Amanda Lee.
-The recording is available here and her presentation here.
+The recording is available here and Yas Banifatemi's presentation is available here.

 To find out more about the topic, you can download the White Paper of 5 May 2020 (updated) from the website of Human Rights at Sea (HRAS), which also has it in French.
 This initiative was reported here by Global Arbitration Review, as reproduced here (free access) with permission by HRAS.